m-lab/pusher/DESIGN.md

 ### 5.4.
 Namer

-The namer generates names for the tarfiles based on the mlab node name, the experiment name, and the UTC timestamp of the upload time.
+The namer generates names for the tarfiles based on the mlab node name, the experiment name, the subdirectory the data was written to, and the UTC timestamp of the upload time.
 The upload time is used (as opposed to the minimum file mtime or anything else like that) because it is the only counter that (local time adjustments aside) can be depended upon to monotonically increase, and as such is guaranteed not to generate collisions in the produced file name.
 The names it generates should look like:

-`ndt/2006/01/02/20060102T150405.000000Z-mlab1-lax03-ndt.tgz`
+`ndt/2006/01/02/20161112T150405.000000Z-mlab1-lax03-ndt.tgz`

+The date in the path directories is the date the data is about (according to the experiment), and the timestamp in the filename is the time at which the file was uploaded.

 ### 5.5.
 Tar Cache